-You strum a chord … what will sound good as the next one?
-This is a common and natural question.
-We will try to sort out the answers here.
+You strum a chord … and where do you go next?
+This is a common question and we will try to sort out some answers.

-Regardless which chord you start playing the next you choose will sound all from just right to completely wrong.
-Here we will focus on that sounds good.
-If you for example start with C it will never sound bad if you continue with F or G. Let’s do some large organizing of chords that fit nicely together.
+Regardless which chord you start playing, the next you choose will sound all from just right to completely wrong.
+Here we focus on what sounds good.
+If you, for example, start with C it will never sound bad if you continue with F or G. Let’s do some organizing of chords and point out which fit nicely together.

 Pair of chords

-It is not difficult to find a pair of chords that fit together and we will just mention some examples before we go on with bigger groups.
+It's quite easy to find a pair of chords that fit together and it's enough to mention a few examples before we go on with longer progressions.